Fundamental Limits of Wireless Caching Under Mixed Cacheable and Uncacheable Traffic

 The reader may have noticed that as far as the physical channel is concerned, the rates in \eqref{eq:capacit_region_phy_K_user_sym} can be achieved using time-sharing, i.e. multicast and unicast messages are mapped into independent signals, communicated sequentially over distinct time slots.
 As one would imagine, the sufficiency of time-sharing in this setting is by virtue of symmetry.
 In general, time-sharing is rendered suboptimal by the superposition and asymmetric nature of wireless channels, epitomized through the degraded GBC---one may envisage the superiority of superposition coding in asymmetric scenarios.
 Nevertheless, the current treatment in the literature of delivering content and non-content traffic as two independent problems, necessarily leads to time-sharing-like schemes, where the two types of traffic are scheduled on orthogonal physical-layer resource blocks.
 As we will see in this paper, this orthogonalization is suboptimal in general, specifically in asymmetric settings.

 We propose to treat the two problems jointly.
-In particular, while we maintain a separation architecture that isolates coded caching and multicasting from physical-layer transmission, the transmission of messages corresponding to content and non-content traffics over the physical channel is carried out in a joint (non-orthogonal) manner, by leveraging power control with superposition coding and successive decoding.
-This leads to an order optimal performance in the information-theoretic sense, as we later show in this paper.
+In particular, while we maintain a separation architecture that isolates coded caching and multicasting from channel coding and physical-layer transmission, the transmission of messages corresponding to content and non-content traffics over the physical channel is carried out in a joint (non-orthogonal) manner, by leveraging power control with superposition coding and successive decoding.
+This leads to an order-optimal performance in the information-theoretic sense, as we later show in this paper.